 When we say key officials, we mean the highest official from a particular department or function that you can persuade to be present.
 For instance, if your police department is organized by precincts, try to get the precinct captain committed to calendar your meetings.
-If they say they can’t attend a particular month, ask them to send their best substitute.
+If they say they cannot attend a particular month, ask them to send their best substitute.
 Don't let them off the hook.

 Depending on the nature of your community or neighborhood, key officials might mean police, code enforcement, community development, neighborhood liaison officers, and such.
 In a historic district, the historic preservation officer could be a key official.
 If you develop a rat problem, the vector control officer could be the most important city official that month.
 Where there are many rezoning or zoning variance applications each month, involve the planning department.
 It all depends on your situation.

 2. In particular, invite and expect your elected officials to attend your meetings.
 Depending on the size of your town or city, this may not always be the mayor, but certainly the city council or other governing body member should be able to commit to most of your meetings.